Once you have successfully set up your database connection, you can begin to create segments using your relational data.

 Creating relational segment templates

-Please note that Segment Template creator is not available to Full-service clients.
-Self-service and hosted self-service clients can find it under Contacts > Relational Segments > Segment Templates tab.
+Self-service and hosted self-service clients can find it under the Add-ons > Relational Data > Segment Templates tab.

 Segment Templates let you predefine complex scenarios for segmentation from SQL queries, and then describe them in natural language sentences so that your less tech-savvy colleagues can easily use them to build segments.

 In the example below, we have created a segment template that can target everyone who:

 - Departs in x days (this can be in the past, in which case the number will be negative)